 Identify with Keyword Planner Tool

-The AdWords Keyword Planner tool is also used by PPC management services providers to identify potential negative keywords.
+The Google Ads Keyword Planner tool is also used by PPC management services providers to identify potential negative keywords.
 This tool is commonly used to discover new keywords to bid on but you can also use it to find negative keyword ideas.

 When you search for a term, you’ll be able to view a list of related keyword searches along with valuable data about their search volume and competition.
 If you identify terms that are certainly not related to your business, you may consider adding them to your negative keyword list.

 To add negative keywords, go to the Keywords tab, make your way down to the bottom of the page and then click on ‘Negative Keywords’.
 Professional PPC management services providers recommend updating negative keywords once a month and even more frequently for larger accounts.
 The process is time-consuming and requires some amount of effort, but the benefits are well worth it.

 Choose negative keywords carefully and don’t use too many of them or you may end up reaching fewer prospects and blocking relevant traffic.
 Creating a negative keywords list is not fool-proof and you could still end up serving ads for searches that include close variations of your negative keyword terms.

 If a user searches for a phrase that’s over ten words long, your ad might still show if the negative keyword is being used beyond the tenth word.

 For an ROI optimizing negative keyword strategy, get in touch with Google Ads experts!